 Details

-In financial services, generative AI workflow agents-termed Generative Business Process AI Agents (GBPAs)-have reduced processing times by up to 40%, cut error rates by 94%, and improved compliance through embedded risk controls1FinRobot: Generative Business Process AI Agents for Enterprise Resource Planning in Finance.
-In manufacturing and healthcare, enterprises are piloting multi-agent orchestration on shared memory layers, a "Governed Memory" architecture that offers high recall, schema enforcement, and precise governance routing4Governed Memory: A Production Architecture for Multi-Agent Workflows.
+In financial services, generative AI workflow agents-termed Generative Business Process AI Agents (GBPAs)-have reduced processing times by up to 40%, cut error rates by 94%, and improved compliance through embedded risk controls[1].
+In manufacturing and healthcare, enterprises are piloting multi-agent orchestration on shared memory layers, a "Governed Memory" architecture that offers high recall, schema enforcement, and precise governance routing[4].

 Outlook